Vancouver commemorates Remembrance Day

 Shaughnessy Elementary students install poppies at City Hall

-Grade 5 students will install over 200 red poppies on the grounds of Vancouver City Hall on November 10 at 1:30pm at the corner of 12th Avenue and Yukon.
+For a second year, grade 5 students will install over 200 red poppies on the grounds of Vancouver City Hall on November 7 at the corner of 12th Avenue and Yukon.

 The poppies were created out of recycled pop bottles and painted red using acrylic paint.

 This art project was inspired by the major art installation Blood Swept Lands and Seas of Red at the Tower of London in 2014 marking the 100th anniversary of the start of the First World War.